bartificer/programming-by-stealth/docs/pbs19.md

   </div>
 </div>

+### Step 3

-3. Create a similar accessor function for the imaginary part of the complex number, and name it `imaginary`.
+Create a similar accessor function for the imaginary part of the complex number, and name it `imaginary`.

 <button type="button" class="btn btn-primary" data-toggle="modal" data-target="#challenge5-3">
   Partial Solution